GoogleCloudPlatform/community/tutorials/bigtable-stackdriver/index.md

 focuses on vanilla Jupyter.

 Jupyter notebook allow you to create interactive, annotated notebooks that can be shared with others.
-Since the sample notebook relies on default authentication and project configurations, plots and figures created with your data will be automatically re-populated with the data of the users you share the notebook with when they run your notebook.
+Because the sample notebook relies on default authentication and project configurations, plots and figures created with your data will be automatically re-populated with the data of the users you share the notebook with when they run your notebook.